oirik/wcc/README.md

 # wcc
-WebChangeChecker (wcc) is command-line tool which checks whether a website is changed or not, written by golang.
+WebChangeChecker (wcc) is a command-line tool which checks whether a website is changed or not, written by golang.